 As Hedeby was abandoned in the 11th century when the new town moved to the north of the Schlei and never overbuilt, the site is one of Germany’s most-researched and richest sources of archaeological items.
 Although archaeological excavations have been ongoing for over a century, only around 5% of the site has been fully investigated.

-The displays are imaginative and often grouped in themes to explain for example various industries such as the making or glass beads, gold leaf works, cloth and jewelry.
+The displays are imaginative and often grouped in themes to explain for example various industries such as the making of glass beads, gold leaf works, cloth, and jewelry.

 The display of Viking weaponry is rather small, as Hedeby was a major trading port but with little direct military presence for most of the time.

 An important part of the museum is thus dedicated to trading – Hedeby’s location meant that items from all over the known world were traded through the town.
 In a large display case, items are grouped according to from which direction they were imported – the west provided surprisingly little of interest while luxury items came mostly from the east and south.
 (Treasure from raiding parties to the British Isles and Western Europe generally didn’t move along the trading routes!)